 Jonathan Pfeffer (b.
 1986) employs notation, indeterminacy, disassembled traditional and popular forms, language, samples, and acousmatic sound to create splintered, sensuous compositions that extract complexity and ambiguity from deceptively ordinary subject matter.

-Pfeffer’s music variously inspires (The Wire: musical fragments are layered one upon another, resulting as often in dense polyrhythm as they do in deliciously intertwined melodic lines), antagonizes (Pitchfork: ….teases listeners with surprising bits of poppy melody before yanking out the rug) and mystifies (PopMatters: Like a perplexing film you have to (and want to) watch more than once).
+Pfeffer’s music inspires (The Wire: musical fragments are layered one upon another, resulting as often in dense polyrhythm as they do in deliciously intertwined melodic lines), antagonizes (Pitchfork: ….teases listeners with surprising bits of poppy melody before yanking out the rug), and mystifies (PopMatters: Like a perplexing film you have to (and want to) watch more than once).

 Pfeffer lives and works in Philadelphia, Pennsylvania.